Myosotis: Symbolism

-In Lithuania the flower has become one of the symbols for the commemoration of the January Events of 1991.
+In Lithuania, the flower has become one of the symbols for the commemoration of the January events of 1991.

-In The Netherlands, the forget-me-not has become a symbol for Alzheimer Nederland, a foundation advocating for people suffering from dementia.
+In the Netherlands, the forget-me-not has become a symbol for Alzheimer Nederland, a foundation advocating for people suffering from dementia.

-In New Zealand, the Forget-Me-Not is the symbol for Alzheimers New Zealand, the foundation advocating for people suffering from Alzheimer's Disease and dementia.
+In New Zealand, the forget-me-not is the symbol for Alzheimers New Zealand, the foundation advocating for people suffering from Alzheimer's disease and dementia.

+In the United Kingdom, many health settings make use of the forget-me-not as a symbol to highlight that someone has dementia; it may be placed on notes, bedsides or patient boards.
+Also in the United Kingdom, the forget-me-not is the symbol of the Alzheimer's Society.

-In history of art, the forget-me-not is used to remember loved ones who have died.
-It is therefore very common in funerary portraits.
+In the history of art, the forget-me-not is used to remember loved ones who have died, and so is very common in funerary portraits.

+Since the Medieval period it has become a symbol of everlasting love and devotion.
+There is a German legend set as an origin story behind the name "Forget-Me-Not".
+In the legend, a knight was walking with his lady near the Danube River and decided to pick blue flowers for her.
+While picking the flowers he fell in the river and was swept away.
+He tossed the flowers to his lady and his last words to her were "Forget-me-not!".